svisser/python-improvements/README.md

 Python 2.7 you can also access the numbers using names, such as `sys.version_info.major` for the major Python version (i.e., `sys.version_info[0]` is the same as `sys.version_info.major`).

+**Using sys.version for platform checks**:
+Similarly, the string `sys.version` also should not be used for determining the name of the platform (e.g., `'PyPy' in sys.verion`).
+Python has a module called `platform` that should be used to learn the interpreter (CPython, PyPy, ...) or the operating system that the code is running on.

 **Ignoring potential future Python versions**:
 As part of porting a codebase from Python 2 to a Python 2/3 compatible codebase some people forget that there most likely will be a Python 4.
 This means checking